renelikestacos/Google-Earth-Engine-Python-Examples/README.md

 A collection of [Jupyter Notebooks](http://jupyter.org/) for [Google Earth Engine](https://earthengine.google.com/) Python API.

 You have to change the code in `authorize_ee.ipynb` to make it run.
 Unfortunately this changed with the new version of the GEE Python API.
 I'll fix it as soon as I have time for it.<br><br>
-**Note:** If you are interested in more tutorials or code snippets for Google Earth Engine Python API, feel free to write me an email to rene.kopeinig@list.lu.<br><br>
+**Note:** If you are interested in more tutorials or code snippets for Google Earth Engine Python API, feel free to write me an email to renekope@gmail.com.<br><br>
 ## Jupyter Notebook Tutorials for Google Earth Engine

 #### 001 Landcover Classfication for Landsat 8 TOA imagery